 The new American involvement came a day after Kerry was caught on an open microphone questioning the toll taken by Israel's offensive.

 JOHN KERRY, Secretary of State: It's a hell of a pinpoint operation.

-MARGARET WARNER: The U.N.
+The U.N.
 Security Council voiced similar concerns last night.
 The 15 members demanded an immediate cessation of hostilities.